Get the latest from TODAY

 When Levy, an internal medicine and palliative care physician in Allentown, Pennsylvania, asked her daughter Emma about the cartridge, the high school senior freely admitted she was “Juuling.”

 “She said, ‘It’s mine, it’s legal, I’m 18 and I did my research,’” Levy recalled the conversation in an interview with TODAY.

 “I said to her, ‘We think this is a bad idea.’
 My biggest concern is she’s sucking in vapor and we don’t know what that does… I am worried about lung damage, I’m worried about addiction.
 I’m also concerned that it just seemed really out of character for our very level-headed, risk-averse kid — this was something I never thought I was going to have to worry about with her.”

 Emma told her mom she was “Juuling” because she didn’t think it was dangerous.
 She “rolled her eyes” when Levy mentioned the potential health risks.
 She also told her mom she found “Juuling” fun and pretty — she liked blowing smoke rings with the vapor — and her friends were doing it.

 A threat to teen health

 Doctors are concerned there’s a misconception among teens that e-cigarettes are safe.
-Smoking e-cigarettes actually delivers cancer-causing chemicals that get into the body — and popular fruity flavors appear to be the worst, researchers reported recently.
+Smoking e-cigarettes actually delivers cancer-causing chemicals that get into the body — and popular fruity flavors appear to be the worst, researchers reported in March.

 On Sept.
 12, the FDA announced it had sent more than 1,300 warning letters and fines to retailers who illegally sold Juul and other e-cigarettes to minors over the summer.

-"We cannot allow a whole new generation to become addicted to nicotine."
+"We cannot allow a whole new generation to become addicted to nicotine," Gottlieb said.